Bitter Automotive: Bitter Berlina (1994)

 The Bitter Berlina was a four-door sports sedan based on the Opel Omega MV6, which basically resembled the Type 3 sedan.
 A sloping front section with folding headlights was striking.
 The rear lights of the Opel Calibra were used at the rear.
 There was only one prototype, presented at the 1994 Geneva Motor Show and constructed by an Italian coachbuilder Stola.
 The start of series production failed due to unsecured financing.

 Bitter GT1 (1998)

 The GT1 was a two-seat, mid-engine, sports car based on the Lotus Elise GT1.

 Bitter CD II (2003)

 In 2003, in an attempt to resume its small-scale production, Bitter presented a modern reincarnation of the CD, known as the CD II.
 The vehicle was presented at the Geneva Motor Show in 2004.
 A two-door hatchback coupé, it was based on the Australian-made Holden Monaro but was rumoured to feature a V12 engine.
 This may have referred to the GM Holden V12 Alloytec Project.
 Two prototypes were created; investors were sought but the car never reached full production.
 Bitter continued to pursue the concept of modifying powerful Australian GM vehicles for the European market with the Vero model.

 In popular culture

-The Bitter SC was the subject of a sub-plot in episode 9 of season 6 of The Goldbergs (2013 TV series), "Bachelor Party".
+The Bitter SC was the subject of a sub-plot in episode 9 of season 6 of The Goldbergs, "Bachelor Party".